i-love-flamingo/flamingo-carotene/packages/flamingo-carotene-webpack-svg-sprite/README.md

 |:---------------|:------------|
 |$iconName       | Here you should provide the file name of the svg icon you would like to use. |

-For example you have chevron.svg in your svg icons folder then you can use this icon like this in your pug:
+For example if you have chevron.svg in your svg icons folder then you can use this icon like this in your pug:
 ```
 +svgIcon('chevron')
 ```

-You could use this as normal pug mixin and pass any attribute you would like.
+You could use this as a normal pug mixin and pass any attribute you would like.

 ### sass
-After correct setup this module provides and sass mixin called +svgSpriteIcon with following parameters:
+After correctly setting it up, this module provides a sass mixin called +svgSpriteIcon with following parameters:

 | Parameter name | Default value | Description
 |:---------------|:--------------|:-----------|